 Bailit Health staff is comprised of a close–working team of senior consultants.
 Multiple team members are involved on most projects.
 The team is complemented, on an as-needed basis, by a cadre of specialty subject matter experts with whom we have worked for years.

-Megan has worked with Bailit clients on improving the payment and delivery of health care, specifically by supporting efforts of payment reform, behavioral health integration and value–based purchasing.
+Megan has worked with Bailit Health clients since 2011 on improving the payment and delivery of health care, specifically by supporting efforts of payment reform, value–based purchasing and behavioral health integration.

-Megan has supported behavioral health integration efforts through creating a primary care practice toolkit and training, and by facilitating a work group focused on behavioral health integration for a multi–payer home initiative in Massachusetts.
+Megan has supported behavioral health integration efforts through designing the criteria for Arizona to use when distributing Targeted Investment dollars to providers working to integrate behavioral health and primary care within its Medicaid program, and by creating a primary care practice toolkit and training.
 Megan has also co–facilitated the Massachusetts Task Force on Behavioral Health Integration (2013) and the Massachusetts Task Force on Behavioral Health Data Policies and Long Term Stays (2015).

-Prior to joining Bailit, Megan developed expertise in hospital operations as a hospital administrator at UPMC Health System.
+Prior to joining Bailit, Megan was a hospital administrator at UPMC Health System.
 Megan has also worked for a Washington, DC–based think tank, UnitedHealthcare and the New York State Assembly.

-Megan earned a Bachelor of Arts degree in Political Science from the State University of New York at Cortland and a Master of Public Policy degree from the Terry Sanford Institute at Duke University.
+Megan earned a Bachelor of Arts degree in Political Science from the State University of New York at Cortland, where she was honored with a Distinguished Alumni Award in 2018, and a Master of Public Policy degree from the Terry Sanford Institute at Duke University.

 Burns M, Bailit MH.
 "The Business Case for Maternity Care Episode–Based Payment", HCP–LAN Maternity Multi–Stakeholder Action Collaborative, April 27, 2017.